NBPub/RecipeBook-Tandoor/README.md

 1. [Download](https://github.com/NBPub/RecipeBook-Tandoor/archive/refs/heads/main.zip) the code in the repository.
 Click the green code button at the top of the page for options.

 2. Extract the folder contents.
 Copy the files+folders within "app" directory and "requirements.txt" to a new directory.
-Keep "ExampleRecipes" folder if you want to test with example data.
 All other contents can be deleted.

 3. Move to newly made directory and create and activate **venv**.